joshuaemorwodia/alx-graphql-0x00/character/README.md

-# Character Queries
+# Characters Paginated Queries

-This project contains GraphQL queries to fetch character data using their ID from the Rick and Morty API.
+This folder contains GraphQL queries to retrieve a paginated list of characters from the Rick and Morty API.

 ## Files

-- `character-id-1.graphql` to `character-id-4.graphql`: Contains GraphQL queries for each character.
+- `characters-page-1.graphql` to `characters-page-4.graphql`: Contains queries for pages 1 to 4
-- `character-id-1-output.json` to `character-id-4-output.json`: Contains the JSON responses from the API.
+- `characters-page-1-output.json` to `characters-page-4-output.json`: Contains the API responses